allc/voting-webui/README.md

 # Voting Web App

-The app takes ranking ballots collected with Microsoft Forms within an organisation, and calculates the results using ranked pairs method (instead of the Microsoft Forms built-in point-based method) and visualises the results.
+The app takes ranking ballots collected with Microsoft Forms within an organisation, and calculates the results using ranked pairs method (used by nerds, instead of the Microsoft Forms built-in point-based method) and visualises the results.
 It optionally checks against a list of eligible voters in an organisation.

 To learn more about the ranked pairs method, see [ranked pairs on Wikipedia](https://en.wikipedia.org/wiki/Ranked_pairs).
 To interactively learn about different voting methods, see Nicky Case's [To Build a Better Ballot](https://ncase.me/ballot) (it does not go into the details of the ranked pairs method though).